-The courtesy/reading lights will turn on when you use the Remote Keyless Entry (RKE) transmitter or open either door.
-This feature also turns on the approach lighting (if equipped).
-Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
+The courtesy lights will turn on when you press the unlock button on the Remote Keyless Entry (RKE) transmitter or open any door.

+This feature also turns on the approach lighting in the outside mirrors (if equipped).
+Refer to "Mirrors" in "Understanding The Features Of Your Vehicle" for further information.

-The interior lights will fade to off after approximately 30 seconds or they will immediately fade to off once the ignition switch is turned ON.
+The interior lights will fade to off after approximately 30 seconds or they will immediately fade to off once the ignition switch is turned to ON/RUN from the OFF position..